 In miscellaneous news, Ars toasts English language as Web 2.0 named millionth word.
 Then we are treated to a fascinating account of the cultural differences between the U.S. and the rest of the world, seen through the lens of the cellphone market.
 Last but not least, a Mozilla developer points out just how much students want to produce meaningful output.

 Last page, the funnies: in the discovering-hot-water department, we're told in a surprised tone that only 10 percent of Twitter users are generating almost 90 percent of the content (because, you know, the Pareto Principle was just discovered yesterday).
 Then again, this is the same U.K. that needs the Web inventor to help Downing Street open up government data.
 Makes you wonder how the White House managed without such prestigious help.
 Oh wait, it's obvious: they simply did it.
 Then, since we crossed the ocean, an American newspaper just found out that the Smartphone Rises Fast From Gadget to Necessity.
 Oh yeah?
 I noticed that about a year ago.
 And I tend to be a late adopter.
 And talking of late adopters, we have Open source, digital textbooks coming to California schools.
 Funny how students badly needing (a reasonably current) education wasn't a compelling argument, but money was.

 Now, if you'll excuse me, my computer is running hot, and I'm not yet fully rested from my recent trip to Braşov.
 Wait, what?

-Digital Week #6: A Comedy of the Commons by Felix Pleşoianu is licensed under a Creative Commons Attribution-Share Alike 3.0 Unported License.
+Digital Week #29: Finally getting it by Felix Pleşoianu is licensed under a Creative Commons Attribution-Share Alike 3.0 Unported License.